symfony/symfony-docs/create_framework/introduction.rst

 Components.

 Many modern web frameworks advertise themselves as being MVC frameworks.
-This tutorial won't talk about the MVC pattern, as the Symfony Components are able to create any type of frameworks, not just the ones that follow the MVC architecture.
+This tutorial will not talk about the MVC pattern, as the Symfony Components are able to create any type of frameworks, not just the ones that follow the MVC architecture.
 Anyway, if you have a look at the MVC semantics, this book is about how to create the Controller part of a framework.
 For the Model and the